Students examine the model of Candi Jawi during a study tour at Trowulan Museum, East Java, Indonesia.

 This could be one of the reasons why there is an abundance of homeschool community – but compared to public school families, homeschooling families obviously are a minor group.
 Homeschooling in Indonesia has a tendency to be rare.
 Most of the people assume that homeschooling’s a kind of posh education fascia; only for rich or busy citizens, and kids with special needs.
 If not, parents only homeschool their children induced by their socialization and school marks problem.

-In fact, there are numerous foundations that have claimed themselves as homeschooling foundations.
+In fact, there are numerous foundations that claim themselves as homeschooling foundations.
 Even though it took money to join those foundations (which is not cheap).
 In those foundations, students study in a mini-school in which the learning duration is shorter.
 Only an hour until two hours per studies, three times a week.

 And what I actually did in my first homeschool semester was registering into a flexible school.
 This was the mistake.
 There, I met no difference with public school except its flexibility.
 After learning more about homeschooling from experienced homeschool families, I finally picked an option to unregister from this flexi-school, and turn to the ‘true’ homeschool.